Machine learning in interpretation of electronic core-level spectra

 By using a test set separate from training and model selection data, independent `correct' data points are used for evaluation of prediction goodness.
 We observe that for good performance, the training data must cover the region for which predictions are made.
 Indeed, predicting the low-E values works well for all cases, as the training set is from equal or from larger cover of configuration space.
 When predicting the high-E case, we observe that the low-E-trained model can not generalize well.

 We also observe that spectrum prediction is easier than structure prediction.
 A potential reason for this is that while there is a function (Hamiltonian and its spectrum) from structure to spectrum, the inverse function is not guaranteed to exist.
 Moreover, the degree of spectrum coarsening has a significant effect on the spectrum-to-structure predictions, and thus crucial detail may be hidden from the learner by inadvertently combining separable features.
 As a counter argument, integration to broader ROIs captures considerable detail from the underlying system and sums over spectral details (e.g. vibrational profiles) that are not produced with the adequate level of theory.
 Indeed, such calculations are typical for X-ray spectra in the condensed phase.
 Furthermore, spectra can be simulated with arbitrarily tight grid spacing beyond any experimental meaning, which should not affect the analysis.
-Even though superior performance is obtained by tight-gridded spectra, it can be argued that this might be sensitive to the \textit{ad hoc} line shape used for convolution and which could cause biases.
-How sensitive this procedure is to the used line shape remains an open question to us, as a study using asymmetric line shapes would intrinsically assume vibrational effects, that are omitted in the setting of this work.
-Noteworthily, the corresponding quantum effects would also be manifested by the ground state.
+Even though superior structure-prediction performance is obtained by tight-gridded spectra, it can be argued that this might be sensitive to the \textit{ad hoc} line shape used for convolution, which could cause biases (for discussion about the lineshape in XAS of H$_2$O, see {\it e.g.} Ref. \citenum{Leetmaa2010}).
+Details of the sensitivity of structural prediction by ML to the used line shape is left for future work.